 There is nothing more embarrassing for a woman than walking in town with messed up make-up.
 Rains do mess up make-up.

-Studies show that the make-up does not like the wet and humid conditions.
-Rains do present these “undesirable” conditions to the make-up.
+Studies show that make-up does not like wet and humid conditions.
+Rains do present these “undesirable” conditions to the makeup.

 Beauty and style journal herzindagi.com says humidity can quickly ruin one's look by smudging lip colour, ruining mascara and leaving the skin patchy.